In a recent FDA study, more than 95% of participants were satisfied with their vision following LASIK surgery.

 What is Intra Lasik?

 All Laser Intra LASIK is one of the safest and most precise techniques for Laser Vision Correction that is currently available.
-It reduces the risk of complications, enhances safety and improves accuracy, which offers potential for greater visual results.
+It reduces the risk of complications, enhances safety and improves accuracy, which offers the potential for greater visual results.

 LASIK (Laser Assisted In-Situ Keratomileusis) is a surgical procedure used to correct nearsightedness, farsightedness and/or astigmatism, has advanced recently.
 LASIK is a two-step procedure: In the first step, a Corneal flap is made in the front part of the Cornea (the clear tissue in front of the Iris).
 The final step consists of using an Excimer Laser to sculpt the middle layer of the cornea.